 In general, the proposed rulemaking does not impose requirements that would add an administrative burden beyond the provisions already established in law.
-The rulemaking defines the processes that will be utilized to ensure eligible applicants receive grants, articulates the awarding of funds and general provisions of eligibility to align with other state-funded scholarships and grants, and demonstrates the alignment between high-demand jobs and eligible programs of study.
+The rulemaking defines the processes that will be utilized to ensure eligible applicants receive grants and articulates the awarding of funds and general provisions of eligibility to align with other state-funded scholarships and grants.

-The rulemaking stipulates that the Commission will periodically review compliance of the eligible institutions participating in the grant (paragraph 23.4(3)"g").
+The rulemaking stipulates that the Commission will periodically review compliance of the eligible institutions participating in the grant (paragraph 13.4(3)"g").
 This requirement is not specifically established in law.
 The Commission currently performs compliance reviews based on a risk assessment of all colleges/universities participating in all state-funded scholarship and grant programs.
 Typically, the Commission reviews the three to five colleges/universities that score highest on the risk assessment.
 This rulemaking does not increase the number of eligible institutions that will be selected for a compliance review.
 Thus, there will be no significant additional enforcement cost tied to this provision.
 However, the Commission and eligible institutions bear the costs involved with compliance reviews.